LCC-CIT/CS235IM-Demos/README.md

 ### LayoutDemo

-### RedBlueNavControllerDemo

 ### HelloGoodbyeMultiScreen
 - **HelloGoodbyeMultiScreen.Segue**
-Demonstrates using a NavigationController with two Buttons and Segues to launch one of two different secondary scenes.
+Demonstrates using a UINavigationController with two Buttons and Segues to launch one of two different secondary scenes.
 - **HelloGoodbyeMultiScreen.Code**
 The same as the ohter project, but uses code instead of Segues for invoking the secondary scenes.

+### RedBlueNavControllerDemo
+Demonstrates using a UINavigationController to navigate between three scenes in sequence.
+The three scenes have different colored backgrounds.
+Users can navigate from red to blue to green and then back up from green to blue to red.

 ### SectionIndexDemo